mclarty3/mclarty3/README.md

 ## About Me
 I graduated from Fordham University in 2022 with my bachelor's and master's in computer science, with a concentration in artificial intelligence.

-Professionally, I'm experienced with full-stack development, time series forecasting, and LLM integrations including RAG-based chatbots.
+Professionally, I'm experienced with full-stack development, time series forecasting, and LLM integrations including RAG-based chatbots, as well as copious amounts of internal tool development with python, bash, awscli, and docker.

 Away from the computer, I like to:
 - 📖 read (typically nonfiction, though I'm currently really enjoying The Three Body Problem)